 Greenspring believes that markets are extremely efficient.
 Nothing about this current sell-off has changed our view on that belief.
-Buyers and sellers of stocks are coming together in the market every day to trade at mutually agreed upon prices.
-For every seller who thinks a stock is too high, there is a buyer who has an alternative viewpoint.
+Buyers and sellers of stocks are coming together in the market every day to trade at mutually agreed-upon prices.
+For every seller who thinks a stock is too high, a buyer has an alternative viewpoint.
 This is why it is so difficult to beat the market by timing when to get in and out.
 You have to know more than the people you are trading against and traders in the market today have the same information you and I have.

 For most of us, we need our money to last for decades, not months, so balancing safety with growth is essential.
 With that being said, here are some things Greenspring is recommending or doing right now:

-Tax-loss harvest– If you have an investment that is worth less than what you paid for it, you can sell it and reinvest the proceeds into a similar investment.
+Tax-loss harvest– If you have an investment worth less than what you paid for it, you can sell it and reinvest the proceeds into a similar investment.
 By doing this, you maintain exposure to the asset class AND realize a loss for tax purposes.
 This can be used to offset income (up to $3,000) and future capital gains you may realize in the future.

-Continue to dollar-cost average– If you are contributing to a retirement plan or a taxable investment account via monthly contributions, you are now buying shares at much lower prices.
+Continue to dollar-cost average– If you contribute to a retirement plan or a taxable investment account via monthly contributions, you are now buying shares at much lower prices.
 One of the best strategies to recover from downturns is to continue to invest through it, thereby lowering your cost basis and time to recover.

-Revisit your risk tolerance and your financial plan- There are two questions to consider.
+Revisit your risk tolerance, and your financial plan- There are two questions to consider.
 First, can you handle the volatility your portfolio is experiencing right now?
 And second, do the current changes in value impact your financial plan?
 Greenspring is prepared to help if you are unsure of the answer.